3 Person Outdoor Dry Sauna by Centuraheat

 Heater: 6000W Traditional Steam Stove

-Embrace the ritual of true relaxation with the CenturaHeat 3 Person Outdoor Dry Sauna — a beautifully engineered wellness cabin designed for authentic steam heat and year-round outdoor use.
-Crafted from durable Canadian Hemlock with a weather-resistant white exterior, it brings traditional spa luxury to the privacy of your own garden.
+Embrace the ritual of true relaxation with the CenturaHeat 3 Person Outdoor Dry Sauna - a beautifully engineered wellness cabin designed for authentic heat therapy and year-round outdoor use.
+Crafted from durable Canadian Hemlock with a weather-resistant white exterior, it brings traditional spa comfort to the privacy of your own garden.

-Powered by a 6000 W traditional stove, this sauna delivers powerful, even heat for a genuine steam experience.
-The enveloping warmth soothes muscles, relieves tension, and restores balance, creating a peaceful retreat just steps from your door.
+Powered by a 6000 W traditional stove, this sauna delivers powerful, even heat for a genuine dry sauna experience.
+The enveloping warmth helps soothe muscles, relieve tension, and restore balance, creating a peaceful retreat just steps from your door.
 Designed for up to three adults, it offers shared or solo wellness in a space built for comfort and longevity.

 Built from Premium Canadian Hemlock

-The natural grain and strength of Hemlock wood provide both structural integrity and a calming aesthetic.
-Its excellent insulation ensures efficient heat retention, while the smooth, weather-protected exterior allows for safe, reliable use throughout the seasons.
+The natural grain and strength of Canadian Hemlock provide structural integrity along with a calming, spa-like aesthetic.
+Its excellent insulation supports efficient heat retention, while the smooth, weather-protected exterior allows for safe and reliable outdoor use throughout the seasons.

 Smart Controls and Enhanced Ambience